sparrovv/gotr/README.md

 ### TODOS:

-- [ ] enable speech on Linux systems.
+- [ ] enable speech on Linux.
+- [ ] add timeout in case of the Network issues
+- [ ] add brew formula